Messianics: The Moses Generation vs. the Joshua Generation

 It’s time to stop only talking about what’s wrong with the movement.
 We’ve got to start doing what is right.

 Because, historically, The Joshua generation would have made it into the promised land either way.
 It wasn’t because they were more righteous, better, or more enlightened.
-It was because their parents were too sinful to enter.

 So, the lesson is: